sourabhparsekar/smart-contract-erc20/smart-contract-erc20/README.md

-# Advanced Sample Hardhat Project
+# ERC20 basic sample hardhat project

-This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.
+This project demonstrates an basic ERC-20 Token use case, integrating other tools commonly used alongside Hardhat in the ecosystem.

-The project comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+The project comes with a contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
 It also comes with a variety of other tools, preconfigured to work with the project code.

-Try running some of the following tasks:
+The code has been sourced from [UNDERSTAND THE ERC-20 TOKEN SMART CONTRACT](https://ethereum.org/en/developers/tutorials/understand-the-erc-20-token-smart-contract/) tutorial.

+Following tasks are pre-configured

 ```shell
 npx hardhat accounts